 Hemp Seed Oil

-Hemp essential oil is not the same as hemp seed essential oil which is a non-psychoactive oil made from cold-pressed hemp seeds of the Cannabis sativa species are highest among hemp (Cannabis) species in Omega 3,6 and 9 gamma linolenic acid (GLA).
+The easiest to explain is Hemp essential oil is not the same as hemp seed essential oil which is a non-psychoactive oil made from cold-pressed hemp seeds of the Cannabis ruderalis species.
+This species is used because it produces the largest amount of seeds per acre and dollar invested.
+They are also the highest among Cannabis in species in essential oils – Omega 3,6 and 9 gamma linolenic acid (GLA).

 Culinary chefs use hemp seed oil for what is described as an earthy, nutty flavor.
-It is also consumed orally as a dietary supplement for Vitamin E and Omega 3, 6 and 9 essential fatty acids.
+It is also consumed orally as a dietary supplement for Vitamin E and Omega 3, 6 and 9 essential fatty acids which are not produced by our bodies and must be delivered via foods and/or supplements.

 Industrial Hemp Harvesting in France